• Home

 Title Educational Qualifications in India

-Lawyer Completed LL.B.
-(Bachelor of Laws) from a recognized university and registered with the Bar Council of India.
+Lawyer Completed LL.B. from a recognized university and registered with the Bar Council of India.

-Barrister This term is not customarily used in India.
-Traditionally, a barrister refers to a British qualification.
-Indians can become barristers if they pursue training in the UK's Inns of Court.
+Barrister This term is not commonly used in India.
+Traditionally, barrister refers to a British qualification.
+Indian nationals can become barristers by training in the UK's Inns of Court.

 Solicitor Requires additional qualifications beyond LL.B.
-Must clear the solicitor exam conducted by the Bombay Incorporated Law Society.
+You must clear the solicitor exam conducted by the Bombay Incorporated Law Society.

 Work Schedule Difference Between Lawyer, Advocate, Barrister, Attorney & Solicitor

-Navigating the world of legal professions in India?
-Here's a quick look at how their work schedules might differ.
+Navigating the schedules of legal professions in India?
+Here's a quick look at how they might differ.

 Title Work Schedule in India

-Attorney Like lawyers, their schedule is flexible, based on caseload and client requirements.
+Attorney Like lawyers, their schedules are flexible and vary depending on their caseload and clients' requirements.

-Solicitor It often involves standard office hours but can extend based on client needs and transactional work.
+Solicitor It typically involves working standard office hours but may require additional time based on client needs and transactional work.

 Salary Prospects Difference Between Lawyer, Advocate, Barrister, Attorney & Solicitor